heathhenley/AOC/README.md

 a signal because more could happen after that point and it will seem like the parents aren't flipping.
 Thanks to discord user invakid404 for the help with that - I would have taken a while to find that bug!

+### Day 21:

+Used a normal BFS for part 1, any square found on an even number of steps is a valid square.
+Not sure what to do for part 2 yet, seems like an after work type problem...